polychatproject/polychat-appservice/README.md

 * `API_PORT` - Publicly available provisioning API for the linker frontend.
 Defaults to 9998.
 * `APPSERVICE_BIND_ADDRESS` - The homeserver needs to be able to reach this.
 Defaults to "0.0.0.0".
 * `APPSERVICE_PORT` - The homeserver needs to be able to reach this.
 Defaults to 9999.
-* `DEBUG_MXID` - This Matrix User ID will get an invite to every room for debugging purposes.
-In sub rooms, this user can impersonate the Polychat user.
 * `HOMESERVER_NAME` - The homeserver name, e.g. "matrix.org".
 * `HOMESERVER_URL` - The best URL to reach the homeserver, e.g. https://matrix-client.matrix.org.
 * `PATH_DATA` - Folder path to persist data.
 Makes starting up faster and prevents events from being processed twice.